Man facing charges in connection with series of unprovoked attacks in Waltham

 Ryan thanked the community for remaining patient as detectives spent months working to bring Janvier’s “reign of terror” to an end.

+One of the victims, Emerson Paz, told 7NEWS that he “forgives” Janvier but that he “has to pay” for his alleged crimes.

 Janvier has since been deemed dangerous.
-He will be called to court on March 24.
+He will be called to court on March 24 to face a judge on the new charges.

 An investigation remains ongoing.